Find Affordable College Courses

 Full Journalism at University of Southern California Report

-Washington State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Located in the town of Pullman, Wazzu is a public college with a very large student population.
+Washington State University came in at #9 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Far Western US Region ranking.
+Located in the distant town of Pullman, Wazzu is a public school with a fairly large student population.

 About 59% of the students majoring in journalism at the school are women while 41% are male.